Interpretable Self-Supervised Learning via Representer Landmarks and Nystr\"om Approximation: Results and Discussion

-Building on this intuition, since we propose a kernel representation learning framework, representer point interpretation is inherent to the nature of \acro, meaning we don't need to derive the coefficients $\alpha_i$, they're simply our learned parameters.
-Further, unlike \citet{NEURIPS2018_8a7129b8}, and \citet{ICLR2024_7319b756}, we provide interpretation of the self-supervised learned representations rather than explaination of the supervised predictions.
-Moreover, instead of using training samples as representer points we take advantage of our Nyström anchors.
-After training, the learned representations take the form \(Z = K_{nm} \Tilde{A} + \gamma\); we compute row norms of \(\Tilde{A}\) as $\omega_l = \| \tilde{a}_l \|_2$.
-Let $\pi$ be a permutation of the landmark indices such that \( \omega_{\pi(1)} \ge \omega_{\pi(2)} \ge \dots \ge \omega_{\pi(m)}. \) We then identify the minimum number of top-ranked landmarks required to represent all $C$ classes in the dataset.
-Let $Y$ be the set of all class labels and $y(x_l)$ be the ground-truth label of landmark $x_l$.
-We define the class coverage metric as: \(\displaystyle \kappa = \min \left\{ k \in \{1, \dots, m\} \ \bigg| \ Y \subseteq \{ y(x_{\pi(i)}) \}_{i=1}^k \right\}. \) Table~\ref{tab:interp} reports $K$ alongside downstream classification test accuracy.
-We observe that smaller $K$ values align with higher downstream accuracy, indicating that the representations allocate high-norm landmarks across diverse categories.
+In this section, we empirically validate \acro's interpretability capacity on real-world benchmarks across both visual and tabular data, including ImageNet(1.2M), CIFAR-10(60k), FairFace(108k), MNIST(70k), Adult(1M), Covertype(1M), Higgs(1M), and Bank Marketing(45k). \acro\ contains a diverse set of SSL objectives, demonstrating flexibility to integrate arbitrary losses.
+We first present our interpretability results via analyzing influence scores and feature auditing.
+Next, we present \acro\ as a label-free model selection tool, then the faithfulness of eNTKs as surrogates for NNs.

+\textbf{Sample-Specific Influence and Semantic Coverage.} Table~\ref{tab:interp} reports $\kappa_\mathcal{C}$ alongside downstream classification test accuracy.
+We observe that smaller $\kappa_\mathcal{C}$ values align with higher accuracy, indicating that the representations allocate high-norm samples across diverse categories.
 Remarkably, despite the absence of label supervision, the SSL models prioritize landmarks that span distinct semantic classes, reflecting an implicit alignment with downstream performance.